What are Shoe Insoles and Do You Need Them?

 We believe health starts with heel, which is why we build dynamically flexing heel tech into every pair.
 Our ULTIMATE INSOLES feature a deep heel cup, dual-density arch support, and responsive foams that keep you lasting on your feet all day long with less pain.

 KURU’s women’s shoes for pain relief are like nothing else on the market.
-Built with patented KURUSOLE technology that dynamically flexes to hug and protect your heels, plus rare high-quality insoles in every pair, you’ll get an all-in-one pain relief solution without having to buy expensive after-market shoe insoles.
+Built with patented KURUSOLE technology that dynamically flexes to hug and protect your heels, plus high-quality insoles in every pair, you’ll get an all-in-one pain relief solution without having to buy expensive after-market shoe insoles.
 Here’s to Pain Relief Beyond Belief.

 Sourcing